HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 Since Beta 0.95, in order of appearance:

 -- Change: Added a 50 meter range to the Flying Permit.
 Apparently, people didn't get that you had to go right up to what you wanted to target (I know, it WAS quite odd), so this should assist that should you need to buy one.
 -- Bugfix: Fixed the bug with house navy factions.
-Before, they didn't care if you killed their allies (ex. you could kill Rheinland and stay friendly with Kusari, somewhat) - Now, your reputation will be affected a bit.
+Before, they didn't care if you killed their allies (e.g. you could kill Rheinland and stay friendly with Kusari, somewhat) - Now, your reputation will be affected a bit.
 -- Bugfix: Utilized the new FL Scan to fix about 21 errors, most of which an invalid shop model for rare armors. =P (this should help clean up the console a tad)
 -- Change: Upped the ammo count on NPCs.
 Whatever NPCs had before, tack a "1" on it.
 To take advantage of the increased ammo count (which has always been there).
 -- Misc: Massively updated this readme so it's readable now.
 I put some tips in there, might want to re-read it. =P